recvfrom/clamav-faq/faq/faq-ml.md

 * Where can I ask questions about using ClamAV?

->Subscribe to our "clamav-users":ml mailing-list.
+>Subscribe to our [clamav-users](http://lists.clamav.net/cgi-bin/mailman/listinfo/clamav-users) mailing-list.

 * I want to take part to the development of ClamAV.
 Where can I get more info?

->Subscribe to the "clamav-devel":ml mailing-list.
+>Subscribe to the [clamav-devel](http://lists.clamav.net/cgi-bin/mailman/listinfo/clamav-devel) mailing-list.

 * The mailing-lists generate too many messages per day.
 I can't handle them.
 What shall I do?

->There are two possible solutions: 	- Go to the "mailing-list":ml mailman interface, click on __Unsubscribe or edit options__, and turn _digest mode_ on 	- access the mailing-lists using a "news reader":ml
+>There are two possible solutions: 	- Go to the [mailing-list](http://lists.clamav.net/cgi-bin/mailman/listinfo) mailman interface, click on __Unsubscribe or edit options__, and turn _digest mode_ on 	- access the mailing-lists using a "news reader"

 * I sent a message to one of ClamAV's mailing-lists, but the mail was rejected/held for approval.
 Why?

 >Only subscribers are allowed to post to the mailing-list.
 This is done to avoid spammers.
-Please check that your outgoing messages start with a line like the following: <code>Return-Path: me@mydomain.com</code> where me@mydomain.com is the mail account which you used to subscribe to the mailing-list.
+Please check that your outgoing messages start with a line like the following: <code>Return-Path: me@mydomain.com</code> where <code>me@mydomain.com</code> is the mail account which you used to subscribe to the mailing-list.
 You can subscribe multiple times, with different mail addresses, and  disable mail delivery.
 You will be able to post to the mailing-lists by putting any of those addresses in <code>Return-Path</code>.

 * I read the mailing-list from the Gmane news gateway.
 Can I post to the mailing-list?